State Legislation & Reporting - QLD

 What is mandatory reporting and who is mandated to report suspected abuse?

-Mandatory reporting describes the legal obligation of certain professionals and community members to report incidences of child sexual abuse.
-These people are called "mandated reporters".
-If the mandated reporters fail to report they may be fined and/or incarcerated.
+Mandatory reporting describes the legal obligation of certain professionals in Queensland to report incidences of child sexual abuse and/or physical abuse.
+These people are called ‘mandated reporters’.

 - an authorised office or employee of the department

 - a person employed in a departmental care service or licensed care service

 - staff of the Commission for Children and Young People and Child Guardian

 - a doctor or registered nurse who becomes aware, or reasonably suspects during the practice of his or her profession that a child has been, is being or is likely to be harmed